martinsumner/leveled/README.md

 Running in Riak requires Riak 2.9 or beyond, which is available from January 2019.

+There are three main branches:

+`develop-3.1` (default): Target for the Riak 3.1 release with support for OTP 22 and OTP 24;

+`develop-3.0`: Used in the Riak 3.0 release with support for OTP 20 and OTP 22;

+`develop-2.9`: Used in the Riak 2.9 release with support for OTP R16 through to OTP 20.

 ### Contributing

 In order to contribute to leveled, fork the repository, make a branch for your changes, and open a pull request.
 The acceptance criteria for updating leveled is that it passes rebar3 dialyzer, xref, eunit, and ct with 100% coverage.

 To have rebar3 execute the full set of tests, run:

-    `rebar3 as test do cover --reset, eunit --cover, ct --cover, cover --verbose`
+    `rebar3 as test do xref, dialyzer, cover --reset, eunit --cover, ct --cover, cover --verbose`